klumba12/connector/README.md

 # connector
-Connect any html elements with each other
+Connect any html elements with each other using angular.js